ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/maintenance/indexes/enable-index.dotnet.markdown

   The preferred node is simply the first node in the [database group topology](../../../../studio/database/settings/manage-database-group).

 * Note: When enabling an index from the [Studio](../../../../studio/database/indexes/indexes-list-view#indexes-list-view---actions),
-  you can enable it on the local node the browser is opened on, even if it is Not the preferred node.
+  the index will be enabled on the local node the browser is opened on, even if it is Not the preferred node.

 {CODE-TABS}
 {CODE-TAB:csharp:Sync enable_1@ClientApi\Operations\Maintenance\Indexes\EnableIndex.cs /}